arman-g/AgeCalculator/README.md

 # AgeCalculator
-AgeCalculator can be used to calculate the age (in a format of years, months, and days) between two dates.
-This calculator will include the leap years into its calculations and reflect the outcome accordingly.
-In the calculations, Feb 29th in a leap year will be treated as Feb 28th in a non-leap year.
+AgeCalculator can be used to calculate the age between two dates in years, months, and days format.

 ## Dependencies
 .NET 5+